Hamza-Abdullah/bbc_challenge/README.md

 ## User Experience Considerations

--   The page is structured in a clear and concise layout
+-   The page is structured in a clear and concise layout.
--   The heading is always at the top of the page
+-   The heading is always bold, and at the top of the page.
+    -   Spans a slightly larger width on medium and larger sized screens
+    -   Allows for a distinction between the heading and the content of the article
 -   If viewed on a larger tablet or desktop screen, the first paragraph is positioned to the left of the first/feature image (if there is one) which is positioned to the right.
     -   This prevents the user from mistakenly starting to read the second paragraph before the first one, which may have occured if the image was positioned to the left.
     -   The reasoning here is that our eyes generally look at the top-left of a page first, before looking anywhere else.
--   The navigation links are positioned at the end of the article
+-   The navigation links are positioned at the end of the article.
     -   Prevents users from having to scroll back to the top